awsdocs/amazon-cognito-developer-guide/doc_source/role-trust-and-permissions.md

 }
 ```

 Be careful when changing your trust relationships on your roles, or when trying to use roles across identity pools\.
-If your role is not configured to correctly trust your identity pool, you will see an exception from STS like the following:
+If you don't configure your role correctly to trust your identity pool, an exception from STS results, like the following:

 ```
 AccessDenied -- Not authorized to perform sts:AssumeRoleWithWebIdentity
 ```

-If you see this, double check that you are using an appropriate role for your identity pool and authentication type\.
+If you see this message, check that your identity pool and authentication type have an appropriate role\.